Education in Russia: Preschool and primary school

 Training the profession of a doctor, dancer and painter in Kidburg, the city of children.
 Saint-Petersburg, 2018.

 Training the profession of an architect, fireman and floral designer in Kidburg, 2018.

 According to the 2002 census, 68% of children (78% urban and 47% rural) aged 5 were enrolled in kindergartens.
-According to UNESCO data, enrollment in any kind of pre-school programme increased from 67% in 1999 to 84% in 2005.
+According to UNESCO data, enrolment in any kind of pre-school programme increased from 67% in 1999 to 84% in 2005.

 Kindergartens, unlike schools, are regulated by regional and local authorities.
-The Ministry of Education and Science regulates only a brief preschool preparation program for 5–6-year-old children.
+The Ministry of Education and Science regulates only a brief preschool preparation programme for 5–6-year-old children.
 In 2004 the government attempted to charge the full cost of kindergartens to the parents; widespread public opposition caused a reversal of policy.
 Currently, local authorities can legally charge the parents not more than 20% of costs.
 Twins, children of university students, refugees, Chernobyl veterans, and other protected social groups are entitled to free service.

-In 2019, pre-school (or Kindergarten) begins at the age of two months old to six years old.
+Pre-school (or Kindergarten) begins at the age of eighteen months old to six years old.

 The Soviet system provided for nearly universal primary (nursery, age 1 to 3) and kindergarten (age 3 to 7) service in urban areas, relieving working mothers from daytime childcare needs.
 By the 1980s, there were 88,000 preschool institutions; as the secondary-education study load increased and moved from the ten to eleven-year standard, the kindergarten programmes shifted from training basic social skills, or physical abilities, to preparation for entering the school level.
 After the collapse of the Soviet Union the number decreased to 46,000; kindergarten buildings were sold as real estate, irreversibly rebuilt and converted for office use.
 At the same time, a minority share of successful state-owned kindergartens, regarded as a vertical lift to quality schooling, flourished throughout the 1990s.
 Privately owned kindergartens, although in high demand, did not gain a significant share due to administrative pressure; share of children enrolled in private kindergartens dropped from 7% in 1999 to 1% in 2005.